davesag/locaternator/README.md

 * [async](https://github.com/caolan/async) to do its stuff.

 You **must register** with [geonames.org](http://www.geonames.org) to use their API.
 It's free (as in beer).
+The tests will likely not pass unless you provide your own GeoName username in `test/geonamesCredentials.json`

 ### To Use